UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 This is exactly how we do things in the real world of bioinformatics.
 Note that we defined our main project folder as the variable `PROJROOT`, then checked for the presence of this folder, exiting quickly and informatively if it doesn't exist.

-We then became exceedingly lazy & didn't check for the presence of any raw data.
+We then became exceedingly lazy and didn't check for the presence of any raw data.
 **How would we do this?**

 After initial checks, we then checked for the directory `${RAWDIR}/FastQC` and created it if it didn't already exist.